Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 SCCM Device Collection based on File Name & Version

-The below WQL query will include all workstations in device collection which have reported McsClient.exe version lower than 4.18.215.
-The version of this file can be used to check Sophos Antivirus version on a client.
+The below WQL query will include all workstations in the device collection that have reported McsClient.exe version lower than 4.18.215.
+The version of this file can be used to check the Sophos Antivirus version on a client.
 Sophos Management Communications System (McsClien.exe) is part of Sophos Endpoint security software.

 SCCM Collection Query / WQL Query